 The approval gives right to the tax rebate at the end of each fiscal year.
 If the amount of the tax rebate exceeds the corporate income tax due for this year, the difference will be paid by the French State.
 It is possible to discount the rebate at a financial institution, under certain conditions provided for by the law.

 When is the starting date for considering eligible expenses?

 The date when the CNC receives the application file will be the starting date for taking eligible expenses into consideration.

-Do not hesitate to contact the CNC for any questions relating to the qualification procedure or the regulatory framework, and Film France to receive information on production, notably for questions concerning shooting and making your project in France.
+Do not hesitate to contact the CNC for any questions related to the qualification procedure or the regulatory framework, or to receive information on production, especially for questions concerning your production in France.

 Production Support & promotion manager